miguelscarv/opinions/README.md

 most recent tweets and used them as a test set and the remaining 400 as a training set.

 The tweets are subjective in terms of their sentiment so labeling was not an easy task and using the [roBERTa model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)
-I was able to get 57% accuracy (without any fine-tunning).
-After labelling 40 tweets according to an entropy active learning policy accuracy shot up to 66%.
-This is a 3 class classification problem so a ~16% improvement in accuracy for labeling 40 data points seems promising.
+I was able to get an F1 score of 57% (without any fine-tunning).
+After labelling 40 tweets according to an entropy active learning policy the F1 score shot up to 66%.
+This is a 3 class classification problem so a ~16% improvement in F1 for labeling 40 data points seems promising.

 Code used to run this is in the `al_tests` directory and the results mentioned are in the `helper.ipynb` file.